 Stuart T. O’Neal III

-Stuart “Tye” O’Neal is a trial attorney based out of the firm’s Philadelphia-area and Wilkes-Barre offices.
+Stuart “Tye” O’Neal serves on Burns White’s Executive Committee, and is a trial attorney based out of the firm’s Philadelphia-area and Wilkes-Barre offices.
 He attended Dickinson College in Carlisle, Pennsylvania; Villanova Law School (J.D.); and Harvard Law School (Negotiation Certificate Intensive Program, Professor Robert C. Bordone).
 He is co-chair of the firm’s Cybersecurity and Professional Liability groups.
 Additionally, he was named Burns White’s first Chief Privacy Officer in 2014.

 Mr. O’Neal maintains a state-wide practice, and focuses on all types of professional liability cases, employment matters, high-stakes business/commercial matters, and data breach cases.
 Some of these issues are national in scope and mainly in a defensive posture.
 He has been retained by businesses, both large and small, to perform internal investigations, and has handled matters related to embezzlement, internal audits, and misappropriation of funds.
 Additionally, Mr. O’Neal is routinely called upon to represent C-level executives (CEOs, CFOs) at trial or depositions.
 He regularly works with corporations in defending corporate liability theories, and lectures on this topic as well.